FPAL-Stanford-University/FloATPy/README.md

 # README #

-FPAL-Post is a post-processing tool for the numerical codes in the Flow Physics and Aeroacoustics Laboratory (FPAL) of the Stanford University.
+UFloAT (Unsteady Flow Physics and Aeroacoustics Toolbox) is a post-processing toolbox for the numerical codes in the UFPA lab (Unsteady Flow Physics and Aeroacoustics Laboratory) at Stanford University.

 ### How do I get set up? ###

-To set-up the code, you can use the following command:
+To set up the code, you can use the following command:

 $ python setup.py install

 ### Contribution guidelines ###

-All tests are in the fpalpost/tests directory.
+All tests are in the ufloat/tests directory.
 They can be run with IPython Notebook.

 ### Who do I talk to? ###